jsaintro/publicnotes/3dprinting/Maintenance/Preflight.md

+## Checklist
-bontech gears free of plastic
+1. bontech gears free of plastic
-filament spool on holder
+1. filament spool on holder
-no kinks in filament
+1. no kinks in filament
-end of filament prepped for loading
+1. end of filament prepped for loading

 ## Prep Hot End
+Note: Plastic stuck to hot End can cause print failure
-  warm up hotend
+1.  warm up hotend
-  remove with tweezers
+1. remove with tweezers
-  buff with cloth
+1. buff with cloth

 ## Prep Surface
 Note: Oil from last print/removal process can contaminate bed